 Sputum is a thick fluid made in the lungs and in the airways leading to the lungs.
 A sputum culture is a test to find germs (such as bacteria or a fungus ) that can cause an infection.
 A sample of sputum is added to a substance that promotes the growth of germs.
 If no germs grow, the culture is negative.
 If germs that can cause infection grow, the culture is positive.
 The type of germ may be identified using a microscope or chemical tests.
 Sometimes other tests are done to find the right medicine for treating the infection.
 This is called sensitivity testing.

-cough deeply enough to produce a sample, they can breathe in a mist solution to
+You may be asked to cough to provide the sputum sample.
+Some people can't cough deeply enough to produce a sample.
+They can breathe in a special mist to help them cough.

 Why It Is Done

 - Find bacteria or fungi that are causing an infection of the lungs or the airways leading to the lungs.
 Examples include pneumonia and tuberculosis .
 Symptoms of a lung infection may include having a hard time breathing, pain when breathing, or a cough that produces bloody or greenish brown sputum .